ohscar/rmalloc/doc/paper/introduction.rst

 Another challenge is to make the allocator work efficiently for various memory sizes.
 I focus on small-memory systems, where space-efficiency is important, and I've made the trade-off (where applicable) that slower is better if it saves memory.
-It is currently in use at TLab West Systems AB on a system with a total of 512 KB RAM.
+It is currently in use at TLab West Systems AB on an embedded computer with a total of 512 KB RAM.

 Efficiency
 ======================================